fb-pixel

-Over the last 2 years, I had the privilege of speaking with over 1,000 Financial Planners, Investment Managers and Financial Advisors at large, medium and small organizations all across Canada.
+Over the last 10 years, we’ve had the privilege of speaking with over 3,000 Financial Planners, Investment Managers and Financial Advisors at large, medium and small organizations all across Canada.

-These different views have given me a fascinating perspective on how each person runs their practice.
-I learned about their favourite tools, what works well for them and about their day-to-day challenges.
-I have to admit, it’s been an illuminating process.
+These different views have given us fascinating perspective on how each person runs their practice.
+We’ve learned about their favourite tools, what works well for them and about their day-to-day challenges.
+It’s been an illuminating process.

 Running financial projections with your clients interactively is at times a contested topic.
 Some advisors swear they will never do it, but the ones who have tried insist they can’t imagine their practice without it.
 Here are their best tips and insights, so that you can introduce, improve or perfect, this practice with your own clients.